 If you've been involved in a car accident, the traffic laws in most states require you to take a number of steps immediately afterward, including stopping your vehicle as soon as it's safe to do so, and exchanging information with other people involved in the accident.
-The specific post-accident protocol you'll need to follow -- and the potential criminal penalties for failure to follow those steps -- vary slightly from state by state.
+The specific post-accident protocol you'll need to follow—and the potential criminal penalties for failure to follow those steps—vary slightly from state to state.
 This article looks at your legal obligations at the scene of an accident, and the kinds of penalties you may face if you leave the scene of a car accident.

-(For a step-by-step guide to protecting yourself and your legal rights at the scene of an accident, check out The 8 Things You Should Do at the Scene of Your Accident.)
+(For a step-by-step guide to protecting yourself and your legal rights at the scene of an accident, check out: The 7 Things You Should Do at the Scene of Your Accident.)